mesosphere/dcosdev/README.md

 export MINIO_HOST=<public-agent-ip>
 ```

+All

-You can create operator services (sdk based), or basic services (marathon).
+You have the choice to create an operator services (sdk based) or basic services (marathon).

 ### dcosdev new operator